ssvlabs/SIPs/sips/network_topology.md

 ### Comparison

-The first algorithm requires more processing time, produces a better solution in terms of non-committee messages, and forces the model to have "map dependency".
+The first algorithm requires more processing time, produces a better solution in terms of non-committee messages, and produces an *unstable* model.

-The second algorithm requires less processing time, produces a worse solution in terms of non-committee messages, and allows the model to have "map isolation".
+The second algorithm requires less processing time, produces a worse solution in terms of non-committee messages, and produces a *stable* model.

-We propose going with the second solution due to the "map isolation" feature.
+We propose going with the second solution since it produces a *stable* model.

 ### Removal Event